 It didn’t take long for me to see the painting and everything, but I think it was great.
 I could totally skip Macao Tower in my case, but then at least I’ve seen some other part as I had to commute from Grand Lisboa to Macao Tower and there wasn’t wifi available on the public bus. :p

 Needless to say, one day in Macau is enough to enjoy everything at a glance.
 Despite the fact that the city is so touristy, but it’s worth the visit indeed.
+In fact, you can also read more information about traveling in Macau here.

 Am I planning to go back?
 I don’t know, maybe?!
 I mean, who knows if next time I have enough money to gamble there and whatnot?
 Never say never, right?